afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Also pay attention to the `(getNat . snd)` combination, which serves to pick the second element of the tuple returned by skipSpace and feed it to `getNat`.
-The execution of the chained functions built by the `parseP5_take2` method follows from top to bottom in a wrapped fashion.
+If there are no errors on the way, the execution of the chained functions built by the `parseP5_take2` method follows from top to bottom in a wrapped fashion.
 That is, the last line is the outermost function application.
-As the chain unfolds from the first function on, if one of the functions returns `Nothing`, that is passed on to the end.

 There is one very tricky thing about `parseP5_take2`, though.
 In `parseP5`, the parsed integer values (`width`, `height`, and `maxGrey`) are stored in the closures of successive function calls.
 At first impression, the same thing should happen within parseP5_take2, since there is no explicit management of these variables, but the indentation tells us that the lambdas are what get chained.
 But these lambdas have separate function contexts, so how are they supposed to contribute to the common closure?
 They can't and they don't; it's not the lambdas that are getting chained, but the function calls within the lambdas.
 You can see this more clearly if you wrap one of the lambdas in paranthesis (e.g. the one on line 54) and try to compile again, which returns the following error:

 ```
 $ ghc pgm2.hs